 - Describe the advantages and disadvantages of using LabVIEW.

 - Suggest some improvements of how the lab could have be conducted better.

-IMPORTANT: Because the procedural elements in this lab are extensive, please include only the procedures employed to build Design 2, the heating and cooling system in the lab report.
-Do not document the procedures followed to build Design 1: the simple calculator, or Design 3: the lighting system.
+IMPORTANT: Because the procedural elements in this lab are extensive, please include only the procedures employed to build Design 3, the heating and cooling system in the lab report.
+Do not document the procedures followed to build Design 1: the simple calculator or Design 2: the lighting system.

 Note: Though the Procedure section is limited to the heating and cooling system, discuss ALL the designs in the Data/Observations, and Conclusion sections of the lab report.